orthorienbestia/Assignment_Akshay_Khandizod/README.md

 ### Extra Features Added:
 - **Addressables**: Food Configuration Data JSON is loaded using addressables.
 - **Snake Navigator**: Arrow on top of snake's head is added for better navigation on map.
+The arrow always points to the last food object spawned on the map !!
 - **Cinemachine**: Camera view can be switched smoothly while inside gameplay.
 - **Android Support**:
   - Touch support: Added using Unity Event Trigger